Calcoene megalithic observatory – Amazon Stonehenge

 Megalithic structures in Amapá were first reported by naturalist Emilio Goeldi – he noticed settings of upright stones in the late 19th century.

-The first real research program started here only in 2005 when there was gathered information in larger area and made first excavations in one site – Calçoene megalithic observatory or as the reserved scientists prefer to call it – structure AP-CA-18.
+The first real research program started here only in 2005 when there was gathered information in a larger area and made first excavations in one site – Calçoene megalithic observatory or as the reserved scientists prefer to call it – structure AP-CA-18.

 Megalithic culture of Amapá

 Unfortunately the age of the Amapán megalithic culture is knot known yet.
-It is considered that this culture was active mainly sometime between the 1st – 10th century AD and may be – up to the 15th century, when (so it seems) it disappeared.
+It is considered that this culture was active mainly sometime between the 1st – 10th century AD and maybe – up to the 15th century, when (so it seems) it disappeared.

 Coastal regions of Amapá are considered to be a part of the enormous delta of Amazon (Foz do Amazonas) – the muddy sediments along the coast have been brought by this giant river.